raw1z/amistad/README.markdown

 # amistad #

-Amistad adds friendships management into a rails 3.0 application.
+Amistad adds friendships management into a rails 3.0 application. it supports ActiveRecord and Mongoid.

 ## Installation ##

-Just run the following command :

-    gem install amistad

-Then in your Gemfile add the following line :
+Add the following line in your Gemfile:

     gem 'amistad'

-And run
+Then run:

     bundle install

 ## Usage ##

-First generate a friendship model :
+If you are using ActiveRecord, you need to generate a friendship model.
+Amistad has a generator for this task :

     rails generate amistad:install

-This commands create a new model called __friendship__ in *'app/models'* :
+This command creates a new model called __friendship__ in *'app/models'* :

     class Friendship < ActiveRecord::Base
       include Amistad::FriendshipModel